 Stockholders may present proper proposals for inclusion in our Proxy Statement and for consideration at the next annual meeting of stockholders by submitting their proposals in writing to our Secretary in a timely manner.
-For a stockholder proposal to be considered for inclusion in our Proxy Statement for our fiscal 2022 annual meeting of stockholders, our Secretary must receive the written proposal at our principal executive offices not later than July 27, 2022.
-In addition, stockholder proposals must comply with the requirements of Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
+For a stockholder proposal to be considered for inclusion in our Proxy Statement for our fiscal 2023 Annual Meeting, our Secretary must receive the written proposal at our principal executive offices not later than July 26, 2023.
+In addition, stockholder proposals must comply with the requirements of Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), regarding the inclusion of stockholder proposals in companysponsored proxy materials.
 Stockholder proposals should be addressed to: